Kura–Araxes culture

 The Kura–Araxes culture (also named Kur–Araz culture, Mtkvari–Araxes culture, Early Transcaucasian culture, Shengavitian culture) was an archaeological culture that existed from about 4000 BC until about 2000 BC, which has traditionally been regarded as the date of its end; in some locations it may have disappeared as early as 2600 or 2700 BC.
-The earliest evidence for this culture is found on the Ararat plain; it spread north in the Caucasus by 3000 BC.
+The earliest evidence for this culture is found on the Ararat plain in the Armenian highlands; it spread north in the Caucasus by 3000 BC.

 Altogether, the early Transcaucasian culture enveloped a vast area about 1,000 km by 500 km, and mostly encompassed the modern-day territories of the Armenia, eastern Georgia, Azerbaijan, northwestern Iran, the northeastern Caucasus, eastern Turkey, and as far as northern Iraq.

-The name of the culture is derived from the Kura and Araxes river valleys.
+The name of the culture, coined by Boris Kuftin in 1940, is derived from the Kura and Araxes river valleys.
 Some local variations of the Kura–Araxes culture are sometimes known as Shengavitian, Karaz (Erzurum), Pulur (after a site renamed later as Sakyol), and Yanik Tepe (Iranian Azerbaijan, near Lake Urmia) cultures.
 It gave rise to the Khirbet Kerak-ware culture found in the Levant and Trialeti culture of the South Caucasus and Armenian highlands.
-In Nakhchivan region of Azerbaijan and nearby areas, Kura-Araxes culture was followed by Nakhchivan culture.
+In Nakhchivan region of Azerbaijan and nearby areas, Kura–Araxes culture was followed by Nakhchivan culture.

 This civilization was characterized by an agricultural sedentary economy with more than a thousand settlements covering the fertile riverside valleys, high plateaus and high mountain zones of the Armenian highlands and neighboring regions.
 The Early Bronze Age artificial hill-settlements were characterized by multiple cultural layers, which in some places spread to tens of meters (Mokhrablur of Nakhijevan, Norsun-Tepe).

 Genetics

 Kura–Araxes admixture analysis: a combination of Caucasus hunter-gatherer (CHG), Anatolian Neolithic (AN) and Western hunter-gatherer (WHG).

-Ancient DNA analysis has provided insights into the genetic composition of individuals associated with the Kura-Araxes culture.
+Ancient DNA analysis has provided insights into the genetic composition of individuals associated with the Kura–Araxes culture.
 The Y-chromosome haplogroups identified in Kura–Araxes individuals include G2b, J-CTS1460 (x2), J-Z1842, and R1b1-M415 (xM269), reflecting a mixture of lineages with deep Near Eastern and Caucasian origins.
 Mitochondrial DNA (mtDNA) analysis indicates diverse maternal lineages, with haplogroups including H, H1u, K3, N1b1a, R1a1, T2a1b2b, T2h, U1a1a, U3a2, U3b1a1, U3b2, and X2f.
 These haplogroups suggest genetic connections between Kura–Araxes populations and neighboring regions such as Anatolia, the Near East, and the Caucasus.
 Genomic studies indicate that Kura–Araxes individuals shared a significant portion of their ancestry with Caucasus hunter-gatherers (CHG) and Anatolian Chalcolithic populations.
 The data indicate a largely stable genetic profile over time, with limited gene flow from Steppe populations, distinguishing them from later Bronze Age groups that incorporated more Yamnaya-related ancestry.